ryankarlos/terraform_cert_prep/terraform-cloud-example/README.md

 Initialize the project, which downloads the aws plugin and ec2 instance module from terraform public registry https://registry.terraform.io/modules/terraform-aws-modules/ec2-instance/aws/latest

-Note: we can use `terraform get` to only download the modules in blocks specified in the `.tf` files.
+When using a new module for the first time, you must run either terraform init or terraform get to install the module.
+When you run these commands, Terraform will install any new modules in the .terraform/modules directory within your configuration's working directory.

 ```bash
 terraform init